kabir0x23/kabir0x23/README.md

    - 🌠 Contribute more to open-source.
    - 🌌 Guide new folks about open-source and cyber security.
 - 📫 How to reach me: [Twitter](https://www.twitter.com/kabir0x23), [LinkedIn](https://Linkedin.com/in/kabir0x23/), Discord.
-- ⚡ Fun fact: I love to Create and Hack.
+- ⚡ Fun fact: I love to Build, Hack, and Secure.

 ---
 ## 🤝 Connect with me: